LightDestory/AzerothCoreAdmin/README.md

 ![GitHub Logo](/Textures/logo.png)

-TrinityAdmin v2.5 is a general interface add-on which will help staff member ingame for trinity core.
+TrinityAdmin v3.3.5 is a general interface add-on which will help admins and GMs in-game for trinity core.

 ## INSTRUCTIONS

 #### This new version of TrinityAdmin contains many changes over previous versions.
-- TrinityAdmin v 2.5 supports client versions 3.x and 4.x only.
+- TrinityAdmin v3.3.5 supports client versions 3.3.5 only.
-    - It does not officially support 1.x or 2.x installs.
+    - It does not officially support 1.x, 2.x or 4.x installs.
 - TrinityAdmin supports TrinityCore servers ONLY.
     - It will not work with MaNGOS, Arc, Ascent, Hearthstone, or any other emu.
 - As such, the proper installation of TrinityAdmin is no longer as simple as it once was.